Columbus, Indiana

 Exciting News!

-We have been diligently working to ensure public input on all plans to refocus attention on our Riverfront.
-We realize that this is "our" River and that the future of our community will continue to be tied to innovation and creativity.
+The City of Columbus and Redevelopment have been working diligently to ensure public input on all plans to refocus attention on our Riverfront.
+We realize that this is “our” River and that the future of our community will continue to be tied to innovation and creativity.
 Having a vibrant Riverfront that is developed based upon considerable community and public input is important to the future of Columbus.

 We will continue to make updates to this website to keep you informed as the project moves forward.